th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Player-Character-Functions.md

 **Category:** Shared Functions (K1 & TSL)

 <a id="dosingleplayerautosave"></a>

 ## `DoSinglePlayerAutoSave()` - Routine 512

 - `512.
 DoSinglePlayerAutoSave`
-- Only if we are in a single player game, AutoSave the game.
+- Only if we [ARE](GFF-File-Format#are-area) in a single player game, AutoSave the game.

 <a id="exploreareaforplayer"></a>